aozora/bootplus/CONTRIBUTING.md

 ## License

-By contributing your code, you agree to license your contribution under the terms of the APLv2: https://github.com/twitter/bootstrap/blob/master/LICENSE
+By contributing your code, you agree to license your contribution under the terms of the APLv2 or the GPLv2 (https://github.com/aozora/bootplus/blob/master/LICENSE)